trallnag/ansible-role-aws-cli/README.md

 # Ansible Role `trallnag.aws_cli` <!-- omit from toc -->

-Role that installs [AWS CLI v2](https://github.com/aws/aws-cli/tree/v2) using the official installer.
+Role that installs the [AWS CLI v2](https://github.com/aws/aws-cli/tree/v2) using the official installer.

 Available on